molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Cast conventions into code</aside>

 The testing tools that ship with Angular are low-level.
-They provide the basic operations.
+They merely provide the basic operations.
 If you use these tools directly, your tests become messy, repetitive and hard to maintain.

-You should create **high-level testing tools** that cast your conventions into code in order to write short, readable and understandable tests.
+Therefore, you should create **high-level testing tools** that cast your conventions into code in order to write short, readable and understandable tests.

 This guide values strong conventions and introduces helper functions that codify these conventions.
 Again, your mileage may vary.
 You are free to adapt these tools to your needs or build other testing helpers.